Global Data Center Objects, Policies, and Actions

 - Configure tight data center best practice Decryption profiles to prevent unknown traffic from entering your data center.

 - SSL Protocol Settings: Set theMin VersiontoTLSv1.2, theMax VersiontoMax, and uncheck theSHA1Authentication Algorithm.
 (The weak 3DES and RC4 Encryption Algorithms are automatically unchecked when you select TLSv1.2.)
+Use TLSv1.3 for traffic that supports TLSv1.3 (many mobile applications use certificate pinning, which prevent decryption when using TLSv1.3, so for these applications, use TLSv1.2).

 - SSL Forward Proxy: ForServer Certificate Verification, block sessions with expired certificates, untrusted issuers, and unknown certificate status, and restrict certificate extensions.
 ForUnsupported Mode Checks, block sessions with unsupported versions, unsupported cipher suites, and client authentication.
 ForFailure Checks, blocking sessions if resources aren’t available is a tradeoff between the user experience (blocking may negatively affect the user experience) and potentially allowing dangerous connections.
 If you have to consider this tradeoff, also consider increasing the decryption resources available in the deployment.